Interactive Safety Verification of Distributed Protocols by Inductive Proof Decomposition: Introduction

 Verifying the safety of large-scale distributed and concurrent systems remains an important and difficult challenge.
 These protocols serve as the foundation of many modern fault-tolerant systems, making the correctness of these protocols critical to the reliability of large scale database and cloud systems \cite{2020cockroachdb,2020tidb,2012spannerosdi}.
 Formally verifying the safety of these protocols typically centers around development of an \textit{inductive invariant}, an assertion about system state that is preserved by all protocol transitions.
 Developing inductive invariants, however, is one of the most challenging aspects of safety verification and has typically required a large amount of human effort for real world protocols \cite{wilcox2015verdi,woos2016planning}.

 Over the past several years, particularly in the domain of distributed protocol verification, there have been several recent efforts to develop more automated inductive invariant development techniques \cite{2021ic3posymmetry,yao2021distai,2016padonivy,koenigpadon2022}.
-Many of these tools are based on modern model checking algorithms like IC3/PDR \cite{2020firstorderquantified,koenigpadon2022,2021ic3posymmetry,Goel2021TowardsAA,2017updr}, and others based on syntax-guided or enumerative invariant synthesis methods \cite{2021swisshance, YaoTGN22}.
+Many of these tools are based on modern model checking algorithms like IC3/PDR \cite{2020firstorderquantified,koenigpadon2022,2021ic3posymmetry,Goel2021TowardsAA,2017updr}, and others based on syntax-guided or enumerative invariant synthesis methods \cite{2021swisshance,YaoTGN22}.
 These techniques have made significant progress on solving various classes of distributed protocols, including some variants of real world protocols like the Paxos consensus protocol \cite{lamport2001paxos,Goel2021TowardsAA}.
 The theoretical complexity limits facing these techniques, however, limit their ability to be fully general \cite{2016padondecidability} and, even in practice, the performance of these tools on complex protocols is still unpredictable, and their failure modes can be opaque.
+In particular, a key drawback of these methods is that, in their current form, they are very much ``all or nothing''.
+That is, if they solve a given problem, no manual proof effort is needed, but if a problem falls outside the scope of what they can solve, little assistance is provided in terms of how to develop a manual proof or how a human can offer guidance to the tool.

-In particular, one key drawback of these methods is that, in their current form, they are very much ``all or nothing''.
-That is, a given problem can either be automatically solved with no manual proof effort, or the problem falls outside the method's scope and a failure is reported.
-In the latter case, little assistance is provided in terms of how to develop a manual proof or how a human can offer guidance to the tool.
-We believe there is significant utility in providing a smoother transition between these possible outcomes.
-In practice, real world, large-scale verification efforts often benefit from some amount of human interaction i.e., a human provides guidance when an automated engine is unable to automatically prove certain properties about a design or protocol.
-This may involve simplifying the problem statement given to the tool, or completing some part of the tool's proof process by hand.
-Recent verification efforts of industrial scale protocols often note the high amount of human effort in developing inductive invariants.
-Some leave human integration as future goals \cite{schultz2021formal,braithwaite2020formal}, while others have adopted a paradigm of integrating human assistance to accelerate proofs for larger verification problems e.g., in the form of a manually developed refinement hierarchy \cite{Goel2021TowardsAA, Ma2022SiftUR}.
+In practice, real world, large-scale verification efforts often require some amount of human interaction i.e., a human provides guidance when an automated engine is unable to automatically prove certain properties about a design or protocol.
+For example, recent verification efforts of industrial scale protocols either note the high amount of human effort in developing inductive invariants or leave them as future goals \cite{schultz2021formal,braithwaite2020formal}.
+Several recent, automated approaches have also adopted a paradigm of integrating human assistance to accelerate proofs for larger verification problems e.g., in the form of a manually developed refinement hierarchy \cite{Goel2021TowardsAA,Ma2022SiftUR}.